By +Bob DeMarco

 Dotty and I went to the pool late in the afternoon on a hot summer day.
 We were the only two people at the pool.

-Key word so far, explained.
-Trying to explain to a person that is deeply forgetful does no work well.
-At least, that has been my experience.
+Trying to explain the reasons to do something to a person who is deeply forgetful does not work well.
+At least, that was my experience.

-I said, "because you didn't want to".
-Dotty gave me a look that said, "what the hell are you talking about".
+Dotty gave me a look that said, "what the heck are you talking about".